fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 { "_id" : ObjectId("611e54b688ddbb7e84d3c46c"), "text" : "Learn about containers", "done" : false }
 ```

-Use the documentation [here](https://docs.mongodb.com/v4.4/reference/method/db.collection.insertOne/#mongodb-method-db.collection.insertOne) to insert one new todo with the text: "Increase the number of tools in my toolbelt" with status done as false!
+Insert one new todo with the text: "Increase the number of tools in my toolbelt" with status done as false.
+Consult the [documentation](https://docs.mongodb.com/v4.4/reference/method/db.collection.insertOne/#mongodb-method-db.collection.insertOne) to see how the addition is done.

-Ensure that you see the new todo both in the express app and when querying from mongo CLI.
+Ensure that you see the new todo both in the Express app and when querying from Mongo CLI.

 </div>